Technologicat/unpythonic/doc/dialects/lispython.md

                      (lambda i: n << n + i)]
 ```

 This still sets up a separate place for the accumulator (that is, separate from the argument of the outer function).
-The modern pure Python solution avoids that, but needs many lines:
+The pure Python 3 solution avoids that, but needs many lines:

 ```python
 def foo(n):